RedHatQE/carbon/docs/developers/architecture.rst

 -------------

 As we just learned from the `basics <architecture.html#basics>`_ section, the carbon object contains resources.
+The core resource which makes up the carbon compound is a scenario resource.
+A scenario resource consists of multiple compounds of 'resources' which derive tasks for the scenario to be processed.
 Each resource has a list of associated tasks to it.
-Those tasks will execute the resoures asscoiated to it.
+When carbon executes these tasks the resources associated to that task are used.

 Lets see a diagram with the available resources for a carbon object.
-The carbon object is directly the entire scenario.
+The carbon object is made up of scenario resource and the scenario resource comprises of other resources(asset, action, execute, report).

 .. image:: ../_static/cbn_scenario_resource.png

-The diagram above shows the resources that make up a scenario.
+The diagram above shows the resources that make up a scenario resource.
 The table below describes each resource in more detail.

 .. list-table::